A balanced foot is the foundation for a sound horse.

 Radiograph 3: A horse with a broken forward hoof-pastern angle.
 The angle of the coffin bone is more upright than the angle of the short pastern bone.
 This conformation puts more stress on the coffin joint and can lead to coffin joint effusion and synovitis.

-Radiograph 4: A horse with a medial-lateral imbalance, broken-in foot.
+Radiograph 4: A horse with medial-lateral imbalance.
 Notice that the lateral (outside) hoof wall is higher than the medial (inside) hoof wall.
 This can cause the heels, distal interphalangeal (coffin) joint, proximal interphalangeal (pastern) joint, and metacarpophalangeal (fetlock) joint to suffer uneven compressive forces.